Health Care Administration

 - Cumulative undergraduate GPA of at least 2.5;

-- Statement of Purpose in pursuing the HCA degree (a 1-2 page essay double-spaced, explaining who you are, your career goals and how the MS HCA degree will help you achieve those goals, and why you believe you will be successful in the program);
+- Statement of Purpose in pursuing the MS-HCA degree (a 1-2 page essay double-spaced, explaining who you are, your career goals and how the MS-HCA degree will help you achieve those goals, and why you believe you will be successful in the program);

 - Two letters of academic and/or professional recommendation (on letterhead).
-The letter writers should include how they know you, if they think you would be successful in the program and why;
+The letter writers should include how they know you, if they think you would be successful in the program and why they think that;

 - Professional resume/vita;

 - All undergraduate/graduate transcripts.
 (These must be sent directly to University Admissions NOT the Department.)

 All applicants must submit an online Graduate Admission application declaring Health Care Administration as a degree objective, and transcripts, at http://www.csumentor.edu along with a non-refundable fee.
 In addition, applicants must also submit a statement of purpose, 2 letters of reference and a resume directly to the Department of Public Affairs and Administration at CSUEB, Dept of Public Affairs and Administration, 25800 Carlos Bee Blvd., MI 4122, Hayward, CA 94542-3040.

 Please review the detailed application instructions on the Department's website at http://www20.csueastbay.edu/class/departments/publicadmin/healthcare/index.html.

 Student Standing and Progress toward the Degree

 There are three categories of student status, which reflect student progress toward the degree: "Conditionally Classified Graduate" student, "Classified Graduate" student, and Advancement to Candidacy.